jorsaland/pokerpy/README.md

 ### 0.3.0
 - All features are developed to reach the goal.
-- Started from version *0.2.0* and feature updates were received from versions *0.0.1*, *0.1.2* and *0.2.1*, including unit tests and shell scripts.
+- Started from version *0.2.0* and received feature updates from versions *0.0.1*, *0.1.2* and *0.2.1*, including unit tests and shell scripts.

 ### 0.3.1
 - Received feature updates from versions *0.1.3* and *0.2.2*, including class attributes as properties, Powershell scripts, type validations in structures and managers, and their respective unit tests.